 While students have been encouraged to return their permanent place of residence, we understand that not all students can do so.
 We believe it is important to brief you on the cleaning practices used within our facilities and detail our plans in keeping campus healthy and safe.
 Please stay up-to-date on MSU's response at msu.edu/coronavirus.

 Our Residence Education and Housing Services (REHS) Facilities team has increased the frequency of cleaning and disinfection throughout public areas of its buildings.
-This includes the use of disinfecting cleaning products on high-touch surfaces such as door handles and elevator buttons throughout the day, as well as increased touch-up cleaning and disinfection in public bathrooms.
-Additionally, teams are increasing the frequency of disinfecting tables, chairs and high-touch surfaces in dining facilities with Oxivir-TB, a peroxide based antiviral cleaning solution.
+This includes the use of both stabilized aqueous ozone (SAO) cleaning and sanitizing solution and a quaternary based cleaning and disinfectant solution.
+The disinfectant cleaning products are also used on high-touch surfaces such as door handles and elevator buttons throughout the day, as well as increased touch-up cleaning and disinfection in public bathrooms.
+Additionally, teams are increasing the frequency of disinfecting tables, chairs and high-touch surfaces in our dining facilities utilizing a peroxide-based antiviral disinfection and cleaning solution.
 This happens before breakfast and between lunch and dinner.
 This additional sanitation measure will continue indefinitely.
-Community bathroom cleaning continues at cold/flu season levels.
+Community bathroom frequency of cleaning and disinfection continues at cold/flu season levels.

 Our team is working diligently to keep our Spartan family healthy and safe.
 While there are no additional precautions recommended at this time, it is important to remember the steps you can take to prevent the spread of any virus, including the flu: